paperdave/creative-toolkit/README.md

 - [nix](https://nixos.org/). not required, but the entire build and dev flow is with nix
   - if you aren't using nix, you need the following: nodejs, bun, ffmpeg, fusion.
 - [blackmagic fusion studio](https://www.blackmagicdesign.com/products/fusion) ($300 one time)
-- NVIDIA GPU.
-Drivers not included in nix derivations
+- Nvidia GPU; drivers not included here.
   - My laptop has the GTX 1650 (mobile)
   - My desktop has the RTX 3090